Best Occasion to Prepare this Recipe

 My Improv & Notes

-Here are some of generic notes before you jump in to preparing Pooris at home today:
+Here are some notes before you jump into preparing Pooris at home today:

 - I add in a teaspoon of hot oil while kneading the dough.
 Oil helps the dough not to dry out, you need your dough to be soft and non crusty.